 Multiple topical pediculicides are considered first-line treatments for lice infestation.
-These include pyrethroids, malathion, lindane, benzyl alcohol, topical ivermectin, and spinosad.
+These include pyrethroids, malathion, lindane, benzyl alcohol, topical and oral ivermectin, and spinosad.

 Pyrethroids are one of the most frequently used treatments for lice among topical agents.
 Permethrin 1% is a synthetic pyrethroid and is widely used as a treatment and is available over-the-counter in the United States.
+Permethrin affects sodium transport across neuronal membranes causing respiratory paralysis of arthropods.
 Recent evidence suggests that resistance to permethrin has been increasing.
 It is retained on the hair after application and has a residual effect for up to 3 weeks, although a retreatment at 1 week is recommended.
 Although there is evidence of resistance, its generous safety profile with low toxicity makes it a favorable first-line agent.

 Malathion 0.5% is an organophosphate cholinesterase inhibitor that causes respiratory paralysis in arthropods.
 It has a good margin of safety but has an unappealing odor and requires an 8 to 12-hour treatment period.

-Benzyl alcohol 5% solution was approved in 2009 as a topical suffocation treatment that prevents lice from closing their respiratory spiracles.
+Benzyl alcohol 5% lotion was approved in 2009 as a topical suffocation treatment that prevents lice from closing their respiratory spiracles.
 It appears to have an efficacy comparable to pyrethrins.

 Spinosad 0.9% is a topical pediculicidal agent that was approved in 2011.
 It works by provoking hyperexcitation, causing death by paralysis.
 It was found to have twice the eradication rate of permethrin at 14 days and is effective after a single dose.
 It may be beneficial for patients not adherent to other therapies.